MartienLagerweij/aidu/README.md

-aidu
+Automated Indoor Delivery Unit (AIDU)
 ====

-Automated Indoor Delivery Unit
+This is the software for the robot AIDU, the delivery robot for offices.